WHEN SHOULD I JOIN?

 READY TO JOIN?

-The Secretary will contact you by email to confirm your subscription fees and instructions on how to complete a Direct Debit mandate for your membership subscriptions.
+The Secretary will contact you by email to confirm your subscription fees and set up your initial payment and susbcription via the Direct Debit manadate you have completed.

 to the Royal Engineers Officers’ Widows Society (REOWS)